doctea/Microlidian/README.md

   - menus for controlling such
     - modulate the parameters from ~~cv or~~ midi input
   - ~~make a nice graphical display widget for it~~
+- 'screensaver' mode with big indicators of position and triggering notes
 - Other sequencer types
   - eg raga sequencer that loads .mid files
 - MIDI input (via USB, for setting options, ~~clock sync,~~ forwarding notes and drums)